mmansoor/aws-notes/notes/aws-ec2-user-data-nginx-install.md

-# AWWS User Data with nginx auto install
+# AWS User Data with nginx auto install
 This [user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) code snippet will install nginx on first boot and create a html file with "Ready" in the web root of nginx.

 This can also be used in launch template.